 Dad frequently referred to nurses as the true backbone of the American healthcare system.
 “Hospitals all over the country would fall to pieces without good nurses,” dad told me.
 “They run things.”

 In observing my father’s medical career, I know that the physician-nurse work relationship can be bumpy.
 And why not?
 Life-and-death decisions bring with them enormous pressure and responsibility.
-Both practitioners can be wrong.
-Both can be right.
+Both practitioners can be right.
+Both can be wrong.
 The best ones in both camps know the patient’s well-being always comes first.
 Considering the stakes — a human being’s time on Earth — the fact that doctors and nurses have worked so well together and for so long always surprises me.

 “Caring is the essence of nursing.”

 I’d say that my father was both respected and liked by the nurses.
 A rare daily double.
 I’ve also learned that being both isn’t an easy thing for a hectic doctor.
 And dad had his hectic moments with nurses, too.